 Meanwhile, the kids try to navigate their newly elevated status because of their posh home.
 Their experience reflects that of their parents.
 The daughter (Oona Roche) is able to buy attention through a house party but later wakes up to an empty trashed house and spray paint on the wall mocking her family.
 The youngest (Charlie Shotwell) hides away from the commotion.

 There is some supernatural stuff here involving a horse and the ugly house to add mystery.
 But they’re just unconvincing fillers.

-The Nest is about a family that isn’t worth caring about implode.
+The Nest is about a family imploding but it isn’t worth caring about.

 The Nest is a boring two-hour long soap opera that doesn't have anything interesting to say.